iPhone 17 Pro Max vs iPhone 14 Pro Max: Main differences to expect

 Bigger battery, more efficient chip tip the scales in favor of the newer device

-While exact battery sizes are among the last specs to be unveiled, we've heard that Apple might put a battery in the ballpark of 4,700 to 5,000mAh.
-This would easily beat the record set by the iPhone 16 Pro Max, which currently features the largest battery ever fitted on an iPhone, a 4,685mAh unit.
+While exact battery sizes are among the last specs to be unveiled, we've heard that Apple might put a nearly 5,000 mAh battery inside the iPhone 17 Pro Max, which would easily be the largest battery ever fitted in an iPhone.
+This would easily beat the record set by the iPhone 16 Pro Max, which currently features the largest battery, a 4,685mAh unit.

 In comparison, the older iPhone 14 Pro Max is less impressive here, with a 4,323mAh battery in tow.
 Coupled with the lower efficiency of the older A16 Bionic chip and by now likely significantly degraded battery health of the existing units, it is more than certain that the upcoming iPhone 17 Pro Max will have vastly better battery life than your iPhone 14 Pro Max.